planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

           Layer filters example

-       Layer filters are added as filter expressions, using the notation accepted by the `Filtrex <https://github.com/joewalnes/filtrex#expressions>`_ library.
+       Layer filters are added as filter expressions, using the expressions described in :ref:`search_filter_notation`.
    * - allowReordering
      - Allows the user to change the rendering order of layers.
    * - showDownload